docQodly/docs/docs/studio/design-webforms/components/textinput.md

 - <Column.List align="center" justifyContent="between">
 	<Column.Item width="50%">
-        <li><span style={{fontWeight: 'bold'}}>Define the Datasource</span>: Specify the appropriate Datasource that contains the data you want to display within the Text Input or retrieve from user input.
+        <span style={{fontWeight: 'bold'}}>Define the Datasource</span>: Specify the appropriate Datasource that contains the data you want to display within the Text Input or retrieve from user input.
 This can be an attribute from an entity, an array, or a direct datasource of type text.
-For instance, you can select an entity, such as <code>package</code>.</li>
+For instance, you can select an entity, such as <code>package</code>.
 	</Column.Item>
 	<Column.Item width="50%">
         <img alt="explorer" src={require('./img/textInput_DataDisplay.png').default} style={{borderRadius: '6px'}} />